 Combination Possibly one of the most common skin types, combination skin exhibits two or more skin types on the face – typically, dry and oily though other combinations are possible.
 Some markers of combination skin include slightly larger pores, shiny areas of the skin such as an oily T-zone (chin, nose, and forehead), and blackheads.
 Many mistake themselves as having an oily skin type when, in fact, there are portions of their skin which are dry or even normal.
 Combination skin presents a challenge when caring for it as you will need to find products that can help address multiple concerns.

 Sensitive Last but certainly not least, we have the sensitive skin type.
 Those with sensitive skin may experience bouts of oiliness or dryness, but experience significant redness and irritation on top of it as a reaction to a variety of external stressors.
+Kate Somerville’s skincare for sensitive skin is designed specifically to address these concerns and to gently nourish irritated skin.
 For example, sensitive skin types may react to certain cosmetic ingredients and environmental allergens or they may have a medical condition such as rosacea – the most common skin condition that affects 16 million Americans3.
 In fact, nearly half of the U.S. population4 identify as suffering from sensitive skin.
 If you have sensitive skin, identifying and avoiding your triggers can help minimize reactions.

 It bears mentioning that there is another type of skin, though it is not an official skin type, that needs special care: mature or aging skin.
 As we grow older, our skin loses elasticity and moisture resulting in more delicate skin with fine lines and wrinkles.
 As a result of these changes, you will need to adjust your skincare routine accordingly.